-Drug abuse can be a harrowing affliction on any country.
-Users suffer severe physical and mental health disorder, which can have an impact on social and economic situations within the country.
+Drug abuse can be a harrowing affliction in any country.
+Users suffer severe physical and mental health disorders, which can have an impact on social and economic situations within the country.
 This is something that Germany is aware of.

 Here there are key measures in place to monitor the use of drugs and provide drug treatment programs.
 These measures are the responsibility of the Federal Lander and local municipalities.
-Regular data on trends should provide guidance on the right direction, but this isn’t always guaranteed.
+Regular data on trends should provide guidance in the right direction, but this isn’t always guaranteed.

 Recent Data Highlights Interesting Trends In Drug Use In Germany

 The Epidemiological Survey on Substance Abuse has been studying drug abuse in the German population since the 1980s.
 The idea is to look at the prevalence and trends of drug addiction in the nation regarding substances used.

 These trends can then used to look at potential requirements within drug treatment programs and mental health provisions.
 The more we know about drug use on a yearly, and monthly basis, the more informed we are on trends.

 The most recent data takes us back to 2012, yet it highlights some interesting trends in the use of the illegal drug.
 Researchers carried out this 2012 study among 9084 participants aged between 18 and 64.
 It found that the rate of use across the year previous was 4.9%.
 This was marginally down on the data for 2009, which saw 5.1%.
 What is interesting here is that the data for use over the previous month remained the same at 2.6%.

 One Of The Most Interesting Conclusions In The Period Was The Idea That Cannabis Use Among Youth Group Is Declining

 Cannabis remains the most usually used drug in Germany.
 Figures for 2012 showed last year usage of 4.5% and last month usage of 2.3%.
 This was significantly higher than other illegal substances.
 0.8% reported cocaine use, 0.7% amphetamines and 0.4% ecstasy.